-For fleets, balanced tires save 1 – 3% of fuel: an amount that equates to quite a lot of savings when you factor in the number of trucks within a larger fleet.
+For fleets, adaptively balanced tires get up to 1 – 3% in fuel savings: an amount that equates to quite a lot of savings when you factor in the number of trucks within a larger fleet.
 Balanced tires may also last up to 40% longer than unbalanced tires, meaning you extend your tire’s longevity at the same exact time that you’re extending your fuel expenditures.

 In addition to a consideration for lowering rolling resistance, there are other steps that fleets can take to improve fuel economy.
 Here are a few tips with proven impact:

 - Speed: Increasing speed by 1 mph results in a 1 mpg reduction of fuel economy